The Ark in Space: Broadcast and reception

 According to Crome, the catastrophe of solar flares burning the Earth was represented in the Ark in Space as a purifying event which led to the renewal of human society, drawing heavily on the Genesis flood narrative.

-At Inside the World of Doctor Who, a live event hosted by the British Academy of Film and Television Arts on 29 November 2008, Russell T Davies, executive producer and lead writer of the 21st century revival of Doctor Who, said that The Ark in Space was his favourite story from the original run of Doctor Who, as did his successor in the role, Steven Moffat, on a subsequent occasion.
+Russell T Davies and Steven Moffat, showrunners of Doctor Who's revived series, have both named The Ark in Space as their favourite story from the classic series.
 The Ark in Space was placed in 28th position in Doctor Who Magazine's Mighty 200 reader survey in 2009, which ranked every Doctor Who serial to that point in order of preference.